1. CV Examples

 Going into the world of work can be extremely daunting for a graduate.
 Will you find a job?
 Are there any prospects in your field and what does the future look like?
 These are all common concerns for graduates, and just like you managed to complete your education, you will face and succeed in this challenge too!

-We would suggest that if you are looking for a graduate role, you should reach out to employers and your connections.
-Some employers offer graduate schemes while others may need a bit of encouragement.
-The start of the process, though, is to deliver a CV to employers that gets you an A+ and we are here to help you do just that!
+You should contact employers and your connections when looking for a graduate role.
+Some employers offer graduate schemes, while others may need a bit of encouragement.
+The start of the process is to deliver a CV to employers that gets you an A+ and we are here to help you do just that!

 Expert tip